Questions and Answers About Measure D

 Q: What does Measure D do?

-A: Thanks to the generosity of local voters, SRVUSD passed Measure D in November 2012, a $260 million local school bond measure, that will help provide all of our students with a safe and up-to-date learning environment.
-Measure D will upgrade our San Ramon Valley school facilities by extending but not increasing our voter-approved tax rates beyond what we were already scheduled to pay starting next year in 2013-14.
-These capital improvements will ensure that all students have access to up-to-date classrooms and quality learning environments.
-We need additional classrooms to better ensure that children can continue to attend their neighborhood schools.
+A: Thanks to the generosity of local voters, SRVUSD passed Measure D in November 2012, a $260 million local school bond measure, is helping to provide all of SRVUSD students with a safe and up-to-date learning environment.
+SRVUSD needs additional classrooms to better ensure that children can continue to attend their neighborhood schools.
 Updated science labs and technology infrastructure are needed to support 21st-century teaching and learning.
 Fire, security, and earthquake safety system improvements are also needed.
-Thanks to the support of local voters, some of our schools have been upgraded over the years.
-Although some of our schools have been upgraded, others have not.
+Although some of our schools have been upgraded over the years through previous facility bond measures, others have not.

 Measure D provides locally-controlled funding to: